bids-apps/BrainSuite/README.md

 # BrainSuite BIDS App
+This readme provides an outline of the functionality of the BrainSuite BIDS App.
-For more detailed documentation on how to install and use the BrainSuite BIDS App, please visit (https://brainsuite.org/BIDS/).
+For more detailed instructions on installation and use, please visit [our BrainSuite BIDS documentation page](https://brainsuite.org/BIDS/).
+We have made a small set of [sample data available](https://github.com/BrainSuite/BrainSuiteBIDSAppSampleData).
+A demo of the BrainSuite Dashboard interface, showing the processing of the sample data, is available [on our Github site](https://brainsuite.github.io/DashboardDemo/).

 ## Overview
 The BrainSuite BIDS App provides a portable, streamlined method for applying [BrainSuite](https://brainsuite.org) workflows to process and analyze anatomical, diffusion, and functional MRI data.
-This release of BrainSuite BIDS-App is based on [version 23a of BrainSuite](https://brainsuite.org/brainsuite23a).
+This release of the BrainSuite BIDS-App is based on [version 23a of BrainSuite](https://brainsuite.org/brainsuite23a).
 The BrainSuite BIDS-App implements three major BrainSuite pipelines for subject-level analysis, as well as corresponding group-level analysis functionality.

 ### Participant-level processing